dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 math joke in the name, but it's not worth explaining.

 And further still, have you considered how government and society plays out with UBI?
-Every citizen that cannot work become a fiscal liability and nothing more.
+Every citizen that cannot work becomes a fiscal liability and nothing more.
 What sounds like an amazing utopian society is nothing like that at all.
-It is a horrible place where the only value of human life is in what the powerful can extract from your life before you die, since everyone on UBI contributes to a massive net drain on government deficits.
+It is a horrible place where the only value of human life is in what the powerful can extract from your actions before you die, since everyone on UBI contributes to a massive net drain on government deficits.
 Still sound like a good idea?
 Then read [International Trends 2020:
 UBI](/posts/2017-06-05-international-trends-2020-universal-basic-income.html).
 You